 The UW-Madison College of Engineering is among the nation's top colleges of engineering.
 It consists of eight degree-granting departments—biomedical engineering, chemical and biological engineering, civil and environmental engineering, electrical and computer engineering, engineering physics, industrial and systems engineering, materials science and engineering, and mechanical engineering.
 Its ninth department, engineering professional development, is one of the nation's oldest and largest continuing education programs for professional engineers.
 The college academic programs also include several certificates and interdisciplinary degree programs.

 The college is home to 44 research centers and 21 research consortia, which collaborate directly with industry and government to identify and solve key engineering challenges.
 The Department of Engineering Professional Development annually delivers more than 300 continuing education courses in engineering, design, operations, production, maintenance, management and planning to more than 11,000 students.
 Additionally, it offers a suite of internationally acclaimed professional master's degrees, including six online master's degrees.
-In 2012, U.S. News and World Report ranked these online graduate programs No. 1 in the country in the categories of teaching practices and student engagement and student services and technologies.
+These programs consistently rank in the top-3 in the country; in 2012, U.S. News and World Report ranked these online graduate programs No. 1.

 Making an impact